pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 ### Agents

-[Lang-chain provider](https://python.langchain.com/docs/integrations/providers/) needs to be picked before they can be used to create agents with.
+[LangChain Provider](https://python.langchain.com/docs/integrations/providers/){:target="_blank"} needs to be picked before they can be used to create agents with.
 Lang-graphs relay between well defined nodes and LLMs perform the conversation.
 Tools can be used for moderation.

 Prospective applications have wide reach: from gaming to customer support.
 I have yet to apply lang-graphs extensively.

 ### Notebook

-Later half of this blog follows my experiments in [kaggle notebook](https://www.kaggle.com/code/pawanmsr/capstone).
+Later third of this blog follows from my experiments in [Kaggle Notebook](https://www.kaggle.com/code/pawanmsr/capstone){:target="_blank"}.
 One can find the code-blocks on GitHub too.
 Please feel free to review.

-### Reference
+### References

-Capstone on Kaggle by Google
+*Capstone* on *Kaggle* by *Google*.

+My poems are result of my reveries.

 ![CAP on Stones](/assets/img/posts/cap.svg)